-Students will cover the Cold War to 9/11 and this course will be a compacted to fit US History C standards and content.
+Reconstruction to WWII and through 9/11.
 In preparation for IB, AP, and concurrent courses, students will learn to study independently, engage in historical writing and research, analyze historical evidence, formulate questions to issues, use evidence to defend arguments, and draw conclusions about historical events.
-Students will engage in the standards of the lowa Core Curriculum.
+Students will engage in the standards of the Iowa Core Curriculum.